NASCAR Hall of Famer Mark Martin Doesn’t Hesitate in Going After Fan Disrespecting His Career on Social Media

-Mark Martin put up some impressive numbers in his NASCAR career, including seven wins with the Trucks, 49 in Xfinity Series (second-most ever), and 40 with the Cup Series.
+Mark Martin put up some impressive numbers in his NASCAR career, including seven wins with the Trucks, 49 in Xfinity Series (second-most ever), and 40 in the Cup Series.
 Among the more notable triumphs were a pair of wins at the Southern 500 and Winston 500 and a victory at the Coca-Cola 600.

 In addition to testing his skills against the best, Martin also withstood the test of time.
 He raced for the first time in NASCAR during the 1981 season.
 Incredibly, he finished his career in 2013.